 Why it matters

-Phishing is the entry point for 80% of enterprise incidents.
-Unlike technical vulnerabilities, phishing exploits human psychology and can bypass even sophisticated email filters and multi-factor authentication if credentials are harvested early.
-For CISOs, effective phishing defense requires a layered approach: email security (sandboxing, URL filtering, DMARC/SPF/DKIM), user training and testing, incident response procedures for compromised credentials, and threat intelligence to recognize emerging tactics.
-Attackers continuously evolve phishing techniques—using lookalike domains, brand spoofing, QR codes, and credential harvesting pages.
-A single successful phishing email can compromise a company's entire security posture.
-Investment in detection, response speed, and user awareness directly impacts breach prevention.
+Phishing is consistently one of the most common entry points into enterprise incidents.
+Unlike technical vulnerabilities, phishing exploits human psychology and can bypass even sophisticated email filters and multi-factor authentication when credentials are harvested through a realistic proxy.
+For CISOs, effective phishing defense requires a layered approach: email security (sandboxing, URL filtering, DMARC/SPF/DKIM), user training and testing, incident response procedures for compromised credentials, and threat intelligence to recognise emerging tactics.
+Attackers continuously evolve phishing techniques—lookalike domains, brand spoofing, QR codes and credential harvesting pages.
+A single successful phishing email can unravel a company's entire security posture; investment in detection, response speed and user awareness directly impacts breach prevention.

 Key points

-Spear-phishing researches specific targets using LinkedIn, company websites, and OSINT to create personalized, highly credible attacks with 30-40% click rates
+Spear-phishing researches specific targets using professional networks, company websites and OSINT to craft personalised, highly credible attacks with much higher click-through rates than untargeted campaigns.

-Email authentication standards (DMARC, SPF, DKIM) prevent domain spoofing but don't prevent lookalike domains or compromised legitimate email accounts
+Email authentication standards (DMARC, SPF, DKIM) prevent domain spoofing but do not stop lookalike domains or compromised legitimate email accounts.

-Phishing emails often contain malicious attachments (Office documents with macros, PDFs with embedded scripts, ZIP files with executables) that trigger malware installation
+Phishing emails often carry malicious attachments (Office files with macros, PDFs with embedded scripts, ZIP files with executables) or QR codes that redirect to credential-harvesting pages on mobile devices.

 Spear-phishing incident chain

-An attacker researches a financial services firm's organization and discovers that Bob is a junior analyst who regularly sends spreadsheets to his manager.
-The attacker registers finance-report2026.com (similar to the legitimate finance-reports.com), crafts an email posing as an executive requesting Bob to review a confidential report, and includes a link to the lookalike site.
-Bob clicks, enters his credentials, and the attacker captures them.
-Using Bob's account, the attacker accesses shared drives, discovers vendor wire instructions, and initiates fraudulent transfers.
-Meanwhile, Bob's email account is used in a business email compromise (BEC) attack against the CFO, requesting urgent payment approvals.
-The company loses 500,000 dollars before detecting the fraud.
+An attacker researches a financial services firm and identifies a junior analyst who regularly sends spreadsheets to his manager.
+The attacker registers a lookalike domain (finance-report2026.com) close to the legitimate supplier, crafts an email posing as an executive asking the analyst to review a confidential report and includes a link to the cloned site.

 Common mistakes

-• Training without testing: generic annual phishing awareness is ineffective; continuous, role-based simulations with immediate training feedback reduce vulnerability significantly
+- Training without testing: generic annual awareness is ineffective; continuous, role-based simulations with immediate feedback meaningfully reduce click-through and improve reporting rates.

 Related services